varusan/pleroma/docs/installation/netbsd_en.md

 pleroma_user="pleroma"
 ```

-Run `# /etc/rc.d/pleroma start` to start Pleroma.

 ## Conclusion

 Restart nginx with `# /etc/rc.d/nginx restart` and you should be up and running.

 If you need further help, contact niaa on freenode.

-Make sure your time is in sync, or other instances will receive your posts with
-incorrect timestamps.
-You should have ntpd running.

 ## Instances running NetBSD